Sotheby's is auctioning off pieces of hip hop's legacy: What does it matter?

 The upcoming Sotheby's auction dedicated to hip hop artifacts -- the first of its kind for the auction house -- is brimming with totems that transport you back to the music and culture's early days.

 You can bid on flyers announcing concerts from the late '70s and early '80s headlined by the likes of Grandmaster Flash and The Funky 4 MCs, once-coveted jackets bearing the logo of Def Jam Records -- the first home of LL Cool J, Public Enemy and the Beastie Boys -- or a diamond eye patch worn by the legendary MC Slick Rick.
-This impressive collection includes classic pieces evoking hip hop's connections with graffiti, it's obsession with sound equipment and its followers' way with fashion.
+This impressive collection includes classic pieces evoking hip hop's connections with graffiti, its obsession with sound equipment and its followers' way with fashion.

 There are also two very special pieces from the '90s.
 The crown worn by The Notorious B.I.G. in the final photo shoot taken before he died, and love letters written by a teenage Tupac Shakur.
 More on those in a minute.